A Video Chat with Eric Bogosian — Actor, Dramatist, Director, Author — But Not a Poet

 Bogosian has starred in several films, including Talk Radio, Under Siege 2: Dark Territory and Wonderland.
 In addition, he has been featured in films by such major directors as Woody Allen, Robert Altman, Taylor Hackford, Atom Egoyan and Agnieszka Holland.

 Bogosian is the author of three novels published by Simon & Schuster: Mall, Wasted Beauty, and Perforated Heart.
 All of his dramatic work is in print, published by Theater Communication Group.
 In 2015, he published Operation Nemesis: The Secret Plot that Avenged the Armenian Genocide, a history of Operation Nemesis which involved a group of Armenian assassins who set out to avenge the deaths of the one and a half million victims of the Armenian Genocide.
-The paperback version of Operation Nemesis will be released in February 2017.
+The paperback version of Operation Nemesis was released in February 2017.

-Another February 2017 event is the beginning of the second season of the hit Showtime program “Billions,” which will now feature Bogosian in the recurring role of Lawrence Boyd, who runs the investment bank Spartan-Ives and is one of the most highly respected figures in the world of finance.
+Another February 2017 event was the beginning of the second season of the hit Showtime program “Billions,” which will now feature Bogosian in the recurring role of Lawrence Boyd, who runs the investment bank Spartan-Ives and is one of the most highly respected figures in the world of finance.

 Bogosian is a Guggenheim fellow and the recipient of two fellowships from the National Endowment for the Arts.